Faithfulness Evaluation for Decoder-only LLM Attributions with Controlled Retained Information

 \subsection{Results}

-The Insertion/Deletion AUC results are presented in Tables \ref{llama-deletion/insertion} and \ref{mistral-deletion/insertion}.
-In the experiments conducted with Llama, our method achieved the second-best result in Deletion evaluation and the third-best result in Insertion evaluation.
-However, our method yielded slightly worse results in the Mistral experiment, only achieving third place.
+The Insertion/Deletion AUC results are presented in Tabs.\ref{llama-deletion-insertion} and \ref{mistral-deletion-insertion}.
+In the deletion experiments, our method achieved the second-best result with Llama and the third-best result with Mistral.
+However, our method yielded slightly worse results in the insertion experiments.
 Through in-depth analysis, we found that our heatmap is denser compared to other methods, which puts us at a disadvantage in order-based evaluations such as deletion and insertion, because we are more susceptible to small noise that swaps the order of words.
-On the other hand, as presented in the main paper, our $\pi$-Soft-NS/NC metrics reveal that our method has better overall importance distributions.
+On the other hand, as presented in the main paper, our $\pi$-Soft-NC/NS metrics reveal that our method has better overall importance distributions.